BlueStar2333/BlueStar2333.github.io/_news/announcement_1.md

 related_posts: false
 ---

-A conference paper “Nonlinear Vibration and Bifurcations of a Bending-Twisting Rotor System” is accepted to ASME 2024 International Mechanical Engineering Congress and Exposition!
+A conference paper “Nonlinear Vibration and Bifurcations of a Bending-Twisting Rotor System” is accepted to ASME 2024 International Mechanical Engineering Congress and Exposition! :sparkles: